est15/RustOps/README.md

 # RustOps
-Python discord.py bot to track active players on Rust a given rust server.
+Python discord.py bot to track active players on a given Rust server.
 This will run and be accessible / testable in discord by running from CLI.
 However, the intended purpose is to run in the cloud.
 I specifically implemented this bot using Heroku.
 I plan on making a blog post that creates the installation and setup steps for this.

 # Added in Version 2:
 - Registered server command groups (`/server <get/set/clear>` and `/player check <username or steam proifle>`)